Get it while it’s hot! This Spicy Beef Ramen is so good and really easy to make.

 No need to go out to look for a decent Japanese restaurant for you to be able to enjoy a bowl of a delicious Spicy Beef Ramen.
 Making was surprisingly easy especially if you already have the ingredients at home.
 I always have a jar of hoisin sauce in the fridge because I use it often for quick stir-fries and, of course, a Filipino kitchen would also always have soy sauce along with the various other condiments.
 You may also skip the Sriracha if you would rather have it not spicy.

-- 80-100 gram uncooked ramen noodle (or quick cooking egg noodle)
+- 3 ounces ramen noodle or quick cooking egg noodle (uncooked)

-- a small bunch of Pak Choi - cut diagonally (or napa cabbage)
+- a small bunch Pak Choi - cut diagonally (or napa cabbage)